terraform-provider-openstack/terraform-provider-openstack/docs/resources/taas_tap_mirror_v2.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the V2 Networking client.
+    A Networking client is needed to create an endpoint group.
+If omitted, the `region` argument of the provider is used.
+Changing this creates a new group.

 * `name` - (Optional) The name of the Tap Mirror.
 Changing this updates the name of the existing Tap Mirror.